Trans-Europe Express (album): Legacy

 Sal Cinquemani of Slant Magazine described the album's influence as "unprecedented, reaching as wide as rock (Radiohead's Kid A), hip-hop (Afrika Bambaataa's classic 'Planet Rock', Jay Dee's recent 'Big Booty Express') and pop (Madonna's Drowned World Tour, which incorporated samples of 'Metal on Metal')".

 In the late 1970s, the album influenced post-punk band Joy Division; bassist Peter Hook related: "We were introduced to Kraftwerk by [singer] Ian Curtis, who insisted we play Trans Europe Express before we went on stage every time.
 The tape was played at the venue over the PA system, to be heard by everyone.
 The first time was Pips [a Manchester club well known for its 'Bowie Room'].
 Ian got thrown out for kicking glass around the dance floor in time to the track.
 It took us ages of pleading to get him back in."
 Drummer Stephen Morris also confirmed that Joy Division "used to play Trans-Europe Express before we went on stage, to get us into the zone.
 It worked because it gets up a lot of momentum.
 Trans-Europe Express just seemed to express an optimism – even if people see it as machine music".
 Morris also said: "It reminds me of Cabaret, the film, with all of the 1920s singing. ...
 When you get that marriage between humans and machines, and you get it right, it's fantastic.
 I have to say it's my favourite Kraftwerk album."
 In the mid-1980s, Siouxsie and the Banshees' rendition of "The Hall of Mirrors", on their album Through the Looking Glass, was one of the few cover versions that Ralf Hütter hailed in glowing terms as "extraordinary".

 Accolades

-The information regarding accolades attributed to Trans-Europe Express is adapted from Acclaimed Music, except where otherwise noted.